ChristopherWLopez/401-reading-notes/socket.md

 TCP is A effient and accurate form of communication.
 This is the communication that starts from the client side (syn) and the server responds with (syn-ack) and then the client responds with (ack) back to the server with the connnection.
 This feels like a secret handshake or password that is started.
 This is also like me knocking on the door with that 4 knock rythmn then you respond with that 2 rythmn then you unlock the door and then I open the door.

 [info from](https://www.sdxcentral.com/resources/glossary/transmission-control-protocol-tcp/#:~:text=Transmission%20Control%20Protocol%20(TCP)%20%E2%80%93,referred%20to%20as%20TCP%2FIP.)

+## notes

+TCP breaks down messages into small data points (when being sent) these then get put back together when they get to their destination.

+ osi: a model that is like the medium in which all computers no matter make or model or systems, can communicate with one another.

+ -Physical : this is the actual signal (lan) this can be electrical.
+However it really depends on our "medium"

+ -Datalink layer: